 CHILLING ENCOUNTERS IN THE CITY OF THE DEAD

-Twilight creeps its weary way through the narrow alleyway and hidden courtyards that snake their way through the historic heart of the City of London.
+Twilight creeps its weary way through the narrow alleyways and hidden courtyards that snake their way through the historic heart of the City of London.

-Its gnarled fingers unlock ancient secrets of dark deed that lie entombed behind the time-encrusted walls of the old churches and tumbledown graveyards.
+Its gnarled fingers unlock ancient secrets of dark deeds that lie entombed behind the time-encrusted walls of the old churches and tumbledown graveyards.

-And now, in the company of paranormal writer and renowned ghost hunter, Richard Jones - the author of over 20 books on British ghosts and legends - you have the opportunity to explore the City of the Dead and to, possibly, come face to face with London's spectral population.
+And now, in the company of paranormal author and renowned ghost hunter, Richard Jones, you have the opportunity to explore the City of the Dead and to, possibly, come face to face with London's eternal inhabitants.

 Richard's tours are widely regarded as being the best ghost walks on offer in London.

-Dressed in his trademark outfit - that of an esteemed Victorian undertaker - he knows the places to take you to where ghosts are known to lurk.
+As a result of his "impeccable" - and ongoing - research, he knows the places to take you to where ghosts are known to lurk.

 Indeed, having devoted 33 years to introducing residents and visitors alike to the darker and more sinister side of London's history, he can offer you more experience in the field than any other London guide.

-In fact, many of the guides who conduct tours of haunted London use Richard's books - such as Walking Haunted London and Haunted Britain and Ireland - as the source for their material, which is all well and good and, in many ways, rather flattering.
+In fact, many of the guides who conduct tours of haunted London use Richard's books - such as Walking Haunted London and Haunted Britain and Ireland - as the source for their material, which is all well and good and, in many ways, rather flattering, as it attests to the depth and thoroughness of his research.

 But for you, the participant, wouldn't you rather be taken around by the source, the author of the books, as opposed to someone whose just read the stories in the books?